SmileiPIC/Smilei/doc/Sphinx/radiation_loss.rst

 :math:`\varepsilon_\pm \gg 1` and :math:`\varepsilon_\gamma \ll \varepsilon_\pm`.
 Between emission events, the electron dynamics is still governed by the Lorentz force.

+If the photon is emitted as a macro-photon, initial position is the same as for the emitting particle.
+The weight is also conserved.

 ----